V-Squared/V-Squared.github.io/products/vizdom/intro.md

 -   Learn faster and teach more effectively.
 -   The speed of trust and how to get it.
 -   Identify and harvest your low hanging fruits.
-Make it quick and easy to find what you are looking for.
+-   Make it quick and easy to find what you are looking for.

 ## Improve Yourself: A&nbsp;&nbsp;la carte!

 In case you think this is a bit much, then think of it like the menu in a nice restaurant.
 Isn't it wonderful that there are so many choices?
 Just pick what you want or what you hunger for on that particular day!
-When it tastes good, come back for more!  {Weave life-hacking / efficiency}
+When it tastes good, come back for more!

 # Gifted by ViZdom